-Dubai is one of the most developed of the seven emirates of the UAE, known to many for its striking skyline with Burj Khalifa tower.
-It offers many manmade marvels and attractions for visitors of different tastes, including Miracle Garden, Dubai Frame, La Perle show, Museum of the Future, among others.
+Dubai is one of the most developed of the seven emirates of the UAE, known to many for its striking skyline with the Burj Khalifa tower.
+It offers many manmade marvels and attractions for visitors of different tastes, including Miracle Garden, Dubai Frame, La Perle show, and Museum of the Future, among others.
 The city is constantly developing, so you should revisit it from time to time to see what's new.
 Check out my four day Dubai itinerary offering diverse experiences to make the most of your time in Dubai.

 Day 1 Morning

 Dubai Miracle Garden is the world's largest natural flower garden covering 72,000 square metres.
 More than 50 million flowers of 120 different varieties have been planted there.
 Launched on Valentine’s Day in 2013, Dubai Miracle Garden holds three Guinness World Records, including the Emirates A380 display along with an 18-metre floral structure of Mickey Mouse.
 The garden is evidence that it is possible to green the desert through drip irrigation and re-use of the wastewater.
 The Floating Lady, the newest attraction at Miracle Garden, levitates in the air, arms outstretched without care as her long hair dangles to the ground.
 Other popular floral masterpieces are the iconic Emirates A380, the world’s largest flower structure, teddy bear, and much more.No two seasons of Dubai Miracle Garden are the same.
 Every new season is offering new floral themes.

 The Dubai Miracle Garden is open for a few months of the year in the bloom season.
 For example, in the 2021 season, Dubai Miracle Garden was open from November until May.